 For more information about our dog-related programs, visit mydog.Samsung.com.

-Samsung Canine centre for Companionship (SCCC)
+Samsung Canine Center for Companionship (SCCC)

 Samsung operates a kennel facility where dogs are carefully bred and then adopted by specially selected Samsung employees who provide loving homes for life.
 SCCC is home to many smaller breeds, including Yorkshire Terrier, Maltese, Toy Poodle, Chihuahua, and long coat miniature Dachshund, that are best suited to apartment life in Korea.
 SCCC staff has trained with some of the UK's top breeders in order to understand the care needed for individual breeds.
-Samsung has also invited representatives from leading animal welfare organisations to the centre to advise on all aspects of Samsung's canine programmes.
+Samsung has also invited representatives from leading animal welfare organizations to the centre to advise on all aspects of Samsung's canine programs.
 This training ensures that the dogs remain healthy and happy - our primary focus.

 Samsung Assistance Dog Services and Samsung Guide Dog School for the Blind

 Samsung's Assistance Dog centre trains dogs that provide assistance to people with hearing impairments and those undergoing therapy.
-The centre is a member of Assistance Dogs International (ADI) and International Association for Human Animal Interaction Organisation (IAHAIO).
+The center is a member of Assistance Dogs International (ADI) and International Association for Human Animal Interaction Organisation (IAHAIO).